cert-ee/cuckoo3/docs/src/installation/cuckoo.md

 ---

 ## Installing distributed mode

-!!! warning "Under review"
+!!! error "Unverified"

-    This section is from the old documentation.
+    This is from the old documentation.
-    We are currently reviewing and improving it.
+    We are currently reviewing and updating distributed installation.

 The following steps are for a distributed Cuckoo setup.
 A distributed Cuckoo setup consists
 of: